-Challah bread.
-How to describe this amazing gift without diving into thousands of years of Jewish history?
+Challah bread with milk and honey.
+How does one describe this amazing gift without diving into thousands of years of Jewish history?
 I am humbled at the thought of even giving it a try.
 For a humorous read about the subject of challah bread, click on this link if you need a tutorial.

 What we can say from our perspective, and from the many who have enjoyed this recipe, is that challah is a special bread.
 It creates poignant memories of gastronomical account while reaching into the symbolic past.
 In English – it rocks socks!
 Truly, the bread is addictive.
-Dave and a friend of ours, who has two Jewish daughter-in-laws, ate an entire loaf in one sitting.
+Dave and a friend of ours, whose family is Jewish, ate an entire loaf in one sitting.
 He raved about how lovely the eggs, milk and honey tasted perfectly balanced in our bread.

 Disclaimer: this recipe may not deemed appropriate for high holidays.
 Please consult your Rabbi to determine if you may use Flour Farm in this recipe for your traditional offering.

 - Use high quality ingredients – especially the eggs at room temp.

 - Refrigerate the dough overnight for best results.

 - Greased parchment to braid the dough on is extremely helpful.

 - Spray or coat your hands with oil to form the strands.
 Be gentle!

 - Tent the braid with foil if it begins to over-brown.

 Our challah recipe uses Flour Farm flour with a blend of other ingredients that we created for some of our bread recipes.
 You may go to our recipe page or mix together the following ingredients (you will have more than enough for another recipe):